addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

 ```
 git push --set-upstream origin gh-pages
 ```
-> Run the npm deploy command.
-Zou will need to add your passphrase (twice).
+> Run the <code>npm deploy command</code>.
+You will need to add your passphrase (twice).
 It should result in success and last word should be "Published"
 ```
 npm run deploy
 ```